 The prototype will be fully integrated into one of the two existing steam crackers at BASF´s site in Ludwigshafen.
 BASF also operates steam crackers in Port Arthur (Texas), Antwerp (Belgium), and Nanjing (China).

 The goal: a pilot for transformation

-The eFurnace demonstration plant will process about 8,916 pounds of hydrocarbons per hour.
+The eFurnace demonstration plant will process about four tons of hydrocarbons per hour.
 The plant will use about six megawatts of renewable energy from wind, solar and water power to break down this amount of long carbon chains into olefins and aromatics.

 This illustrates the significant energy needed to operate steam crackers and the potential CO2 savings that might be achieved if this pilot project is successful.
 If all steam crackers worldwide were heated with green electricity, it would have a significant impact on the green energy demand of the chemical industry.